whatisnuclear/website/_posts/2020-10-28-nuclear-energy-is-longterm-sustainable.md

 extraction](https://pubs.acs.org/toc/iecred/55/15), reactor [construction performance]({% link economics.md %}), and public acceptance.

+{: .alert .alert-success}
+We are talking about **all primary energy** here rather than just electricity.
+In most parts of the world, electricity is about 40% of total energy.
+The rest is for transportation, industrial heat, etc.

 ## The basis facts:

 * Total world energy consumption of primary energy in 2019 was about 584 exajoules ([BP